ge-high-assurance/sadl-snapshot-repository/README.md

 ```

 - Check out this project from GitHub
-- Update the SADL snapshot dependencies
+- Run mvn install to update the SADL snapshot dependencies
 - Commit any new changes back to GitHub

 These steps will update the snapshot versions of the SADL